 – Assistance finding pre-travel and logistical support

 – Funds for airfare, visa and passport fees

 – Post-arrival support

 Evanston Public Library partners with Illinois Legal Aid Online (ILAO) as a Legal Self-Help Center.
 Now, patrons can make a free, online appointment with our legal self-help navigator!
 Learn about the law, your legal rights, and how to go to court.
-Our trained ILAO Navigator will help you:
+Click on the Appointments link for more information.

-Gale Legal Forms offers a wide selection of essential state-specific (and multi-state) legal forms that may be customized for the most common legal procedures.
+Legal Information Reference Center offers a wide selection of essential state-specific (and multi-state) legal forms that may be customized for the most common legal procedures.
 This includes forms and information packages for name changes and power of attorney for finances or health care.